 As a child, she also learned about the chemicals that plants make to defend themselves.
 Helga was so fascinated that she devoted her doctoral studies at Cornell University to an examination of the ways fungi evolved to counteract pea plant defense mechanisms, so they could cause disease.
 Both her MS and PhD degrees are in plant pathology – the study of plant diseases.

 While she chose to focus on plant pathology, Helga remains interested in insects and also studied entomology as an undergrad at Cornell.
-Her house is a safe spider zone, and Helga’s sole tattoo is a black widow spider.
+Her house is a safe spider zone.

 Helga obtained a USDA grant as a postdoctoral fellow at the University of California in Santa Barbara, but grew frustrated with funding issues in the sciences and tired of moving every few years.
 She settled down with her husband Wayne, and transitioned to professional writing.

 Helga is an information junkie, so aside from gardening, her main hobby is reading about politics, science, and agriculture.
-She watches crime shows as a distraction before bed, and loves a range of alternative music – jazz, grunge, punk, hip-hop, and intriguing blends of genres.
+She watches crime shows as a distraction before bed, or obsesses about rare plants in catalogs.

 - Tips for Protecting Kale from Pests and Disease